iamkamleshrangi/iamkamleshrangi/README.md

 - As a Data Scientist at CubicTree Technology, I built scalable solutions for the Indian legal domain, using NLP to deliver critical insights and alerts to corporations, lawyers, and litigation teams.

 ## 🛠️ Technologies & Tools
-- Python, AWS, GCP, Airflow, Sklearn, Numpy, Pandas, Monit, Elasticsearch, PostgreSQL, MongoDB, Serverless, RethinkDB
+- Python, Pytorch, AWS, GCP, Airflow, Sklearn, Numpy, Pandas, Monit, Elasticsearch, PostgreSQL, MongoDB, Serverless
-- Depends on the project, can adapt quickly
+- Depending on the project, can adapt quickly
+- Applying LLMs with OpenAI, Anthropic, Bedrock, LLaMA, Mistral, etc.
+- Trained on the AWS Bedrock with the AWS DS Team.

 ## 🌱 Current Learning Goals